e-coders/WebServerPython/README.md

 * Go to localhost:8000
 * All done!
 To change the local host port, edit app.py.
 * For changing source, edit the app.py file.

+# Contributors
+* Special thanks to @gabzin for a useful snipet!